bookking3000/Guzzcache/README.md

 ## Debug

-Setting Debug to true, will log all Responses.
-By Default only Response with non 2xx Status-Codes are logged.
+Setting Debug to true, will log all Requests.
+By Default only Requests with non 2xx Response Status-Codes are logged.

 The Log is stored in the logs-Folder in the Library-Directory itself.